masonyoungblood/CV/rendercv_output/Mason_Youngblood_CV.typ

     #v(-design-text-leading)
     #v(design-highlights-top-margin);#highlights([Cultural Evolution Society Conference \(Durham, UK, Sept 2024\): Language-like efficiency and structure in house finch song],[European Association of Archaeology Conference \(Rome IT, Aug 2024\): Statistical signals of copying are robust to time- and space-averaging],[Cultural Evolution Society Conference \(Aarhus, DK, Sept 2022\): Signals of random copying in the cultural evolution of cattle brands are robust to time- and space-averaging],[New America Foundation, Digging into the Data on Jan 6 \(Washington, DC, Dec 2021\): Cultural transmission bias in the spread of voter fraud conspiracy theories on Twitter during the 2020 US election],[Cultural Evolution Society Conference \(Virtual Meeting, June 2021\): Content bias in the cultural evolution of house finch song],[European Human Behaviour and Evolution Association \(Virtual Conference, Mar 2021\): Phylogenetic reconstruction of the cultural evolution of electronic music via dynamic community detection \(1975--1999\)],[Animal Behavior Society \(Virtual Conference, July 2020\): A Raspberry Pi-based, RFID-equipped birdfeeder for the remote monitoring of wild bird populations],[Cultural Evolution Society Conference \(Tempe, AZ, Oct 2018\): The cultural transmission of sampling traditions in a network of musical collaborators],[Cultural Evolution Society Conference \(Tempe, AZ, Oct 2018\): A bibliometric analysis of interdisciplinary collaboration in the field of cultural evolution],[International Behavioral Ecology Congress \(Minneapolis, MN, Aug 2018\): A bibliometric analysis of interdisciplinary collaboration in the field of cultural evolution],[Applications in Cultural Evolution Conference \(Tartu, EE, June 2018\): The cultural transmission of sampling traditions in a network of musical collaborators],[Applications in Cultural Evolution Conference \(Tartu, EE, June 2018\): A bibliometric analysis of interdisciplinary collaboration in the field of cultural evolution],[Cultural Evolution Society Conference \(Jena, DE, Sept 2017\): A bibliometric analysis of interdisciplinary collaboration in the field of cultural evolution],)
   ],
 )

-#v(design-entries-vertical-space-between-entries)

-#one-col-entry(
-  content: [
-    #strong[Conference Posters]

-    #v(-design-text-leading)
-    #v(design-highlights-top-margin);#highlights([European Human Behaviour and Evolution Association \(Virtual Conference, Apr 2022\): Cultural transmission bias in the spread of voter fraud conspiracy theories on Twitter during the 2020 US election],[Animal Behavior Society \(Twitter Conference, Jan 2021\): Transmission bias in the cultural evolution of house finch song],[Psychology Research Day at the Graduate Center \(New York, NY, Mar 2019\): Cultural transmission modes of music sampling traditions remain stable despite delocalization in the digital age],[SNAK Acoustic Communication Symposium \(Faaborg, DE, Aug 2017\): A bibliometric analysis of interdisciplinary collaboration in the field of cultural evolution],[Queens College Biology Symposium \(Flushing, NY, Jan 2017\): A bibliometric analysis of interdisciplinary collaboration in the field of cultural evolution],)
-  ],
-)